Behemoth (roller coaster): Track

 The steel track is 1620.9 m in length and the height of the lift is approximately 70 m.
 The angle of the first descent is approximately 75 degrees.
 The track includes trim brakes and magnetic brakes for smoothness.

 Station

-A two-story sheltered station house contains the ride loading and unloading area.
-The ground floor of the station contains the maintenance area for the trains, equipped with Radiant Heaters.
+A two-storey sheltered station house contains the ride loading and unloading area.
+The ground floor of the station contains the maintenance area for the trains, equipped with radiant heaters.

 At the boarding area, the station features three colour-coded cabinets for loose belongings – one designated for each of the three trains.
 The operator's booth is also located on this platform.

 Gift shop

 Unlike most of the park's other attractions, Behemoth is one of the rides at the park to have a gift shop.
 The shop sells ride memorabilia and displays the photos taken during the ride.

 Ride experience

 The ride features a prototype seating arrangement to ensure an unobstructed view for every rider.
 The Behemoth experience lasts for approximately three minutes and subjects the rider to a maximum speed of 124 km/h achieved in less than 3.9 seconds followed by five air-time hills, a hammerhead turn and two helixes.
 After departing the station, the train turns right and begins to slowly climb the lift hill through the use of a chain lift, taking riders to the coaster's maximum height of 70 m.
 From the top, a passenger can clearly see the iconic CN Tower to the left and overlook the entire park to the right.
 The train drops from its peak at a 75-degree angle and reaches a maximum speed of 125 km/h in 3.9 seconds.
 At the base of the first drop, the train banks a few degrees to the right and climbs the first air-time hill and descends.
 Following this, the train climbs up to a hairpin 180-degree hammerhead turn to the left.
 The train descends from the height of the turn to travel up and over three more air-time hills.
 After the hills, the train climbs up a steep slope into the mid-course brake run.

 After the momentary reduction in speed, the train turns to the right and descends into a downward 540-degree helix.
 Immediately following the first helix, the train climbs into an upward 270-degree helix to the left.
 Following the climb is a small descent and a final hill.
 The train climbs up from the final hill into the terminal brake run.
 The train waits at the terminal brake run until it is cleared for return by the station.
 The train proceeds forward and turns 180-degrees to the left to return to the station.